Sweet Potatoes: One of nature’s truly great gifts!

 Although both sweet and an incredibly rich source of carbohydrates, the glycemic index of sweet potatoes is moderate (46 if boiled or steamed and 82 if baked) to low depending upon the cooking method and temperature.
 While steaming or lower heat cooking techniques generate significantly lower glycemic indexes, eating sweet potatoes raw is not better yet.
 In fact, research suggests that some heat is best.
 Just several minutes of steaming, for instance, inactivates peroxidase enzymes in sweet potatoes that would otherwise degrade the variety of pigments present and can render them less beneficial to our health.

 The greatest benefits derived from sweet potatoes may be found in some of the unique phytonutrients that they contain.
 One of those phytonutrients is sporamin, a unique storage protein that helps sweet potatoes heal when injured or damaged in the ground.
 This molecule, in synergy with other phytonutrients, has significant antioxidant value, anti-inflammatory properties, and has also been shown to lower fibrinogen levels in individuals.

 While all sweet potatoes are extremely concentrated in carotenoids, purple sweet potatoes are exceptionally high in their anthocyanin content.
 In fact, antioxidant research has shown that the purple pigments peonidin and cyanidin provide purple sweet potatoes with an ORAC value that is 3.2x higher than blueberries on a per weight basis!

-Famous Blue Zone and healthy populations that eat sweet potatoes as regular part of their diet include the Okinawans and the New Guinea Highlanders.
+Famous Blue Zone and healthy populations that eat sweet potatoes as a regular part of their diet include the Okinawans and the New Guinea Highlanders.
 These and other populations have great levels of health from so many excellent lifestyle characteristics and sweet potatoes are just one more of these.